isomerpages/moe-loyangviewsec/_departments/English Language and Literature.md

 ---
 <h2><strong>Department Philosophy</strong></h2>
 <blockquote>
-<h4>The English Language and Literature Department believes that each student has his/her unique voice which can shape the world into a better place.
+<p>The English Language and Literature Department believes that each student
+has his/her unique voice which can shape the world into a better place.
 We aim to develop our students into effective and empathetic communicators who are well-prepared to face the challenges of the future.
-To instill a passion for language and literature learning, we provide vibrant, enriching and authentic programmes that are customised to hone each student’s linguistic abilities to the fullest and encourage student voice.</h4>
+To instill a passion for language and literature learning, we provide vibrant, enriching and authentic programmes that are customised to hone each student’s linguistic abilities to the fullest and encourage student voice.</p>
 </blockquote>
 <p></p>
 <hr>